mclaughlinconnor/ycircuit/README.md

   * Python - tested on 2.7.11
   * PyQt4 - for rendering the GUI
+  * matplotlib - for handling LaTeX inputs
   * NumPy - for handling some of the math (may not even be entirely necessary)

-I plan to add some additional functionality later that will allow for LaTeX support, so the dependency list may grow.
 The easiest way to satisfy all dependencies is to use Anaconda (<https://www.continuum.io/downloads>).
 This is what I use also, and so we can be sure that the environments are (more or less) similar.

 ## Usage ##
 -------------------------------------------------------------------------------